 1. Control what you can control.
 Ignore the rest.

 “I ask the serenity to accept the things I can’t change, the courage to change the things I can change and the wisdom to know the difference.”

 The Stoics applyed better than anyone else this statement.
-They were aware of the need to have some control over their lives, but they were not obsessed with this, so they always asked themselves: "Can I do anything to about this?"
+They were aware of the need to have some control over their lives, but they were not obsessed with this, so they always asked themselves: “Can I do anything about this?”

 If you can do it, do it.
 If you can’t… Accept it and go forward because worrying only generates stress.